lijumjose/VIPMP/src/pages/docs/customer_account/high_volume_discounts.md

 ![3YC workflow](../image/3yc_workflow.png)

-For 3YC customers, Adobe provides high penetration seat expansion offers for those purchasing or renewing 100 or more licenses, with discounts of up to 45%.
-Additional discounts are determined based on the Minimum Order Quantity (MOQ), which defines the purchase quantity and the associated discount rate.
+For those enrolled in the 3YC program and purchasing or renewing 100 or more licenses, Adobe provides high penetration seat expansion offers with discounts of up to 45%.
+Additional discounts are based on the Minimum Order Quantity (MOQ), which defines the purchase quantity and the associated discount rate.
 Any subsequent purchases will adhere to the customer’s MOQ offer.

 ![High pen offers for 3YC customers](../image/high_pen_intro.png)

-**Note:** High penetration seat expansion offers are currently available only for the Enterprise and Teams customers of Acrobat Pro.

 Here are the discounts available based on the MOQ.